 Most of the time, I’m sad that I can’t go.
 But I can also be glad to get out of it.
 The likelihood of the latter increases in direct proportion to the likelihood of getting stuck in freeway traffic (even though I’m not even the one driving).

 When I’m alone, I often lick the bowls or plates after I’ve eaten from them.
 Not only is there food to be had there, but every dish licked is a dish that’s easier to wash.

 I have a disabled parking placard.
 Unless I’m feeling very sick, I don't take up a disabled space since I’m able to walk short distances.
 But there’s one parking lot in town where it’s usually impossible to find a place to park unless you have that placard.
 Then I use the disabled space so the non-disabled can find a place to park.
 Why does this always make me feel guilty and altruistic at the same time?!

-I tried hiding it from my husband because I didn’t want him to worry, but he knew.
-Realizing this, I broke down in sobs one night, sharing with him my frustration and my fears.
-I immediately saw that my worsened condition had nothing to do with anything external.
-I had simply stopped taking good care of myself.
+A few months ago, I began feeling worse than usual.
+I considered whether there’d been any changes in my life that might have triggered this downward spiral, but I couldn't think of anything.
+Then I realized that I'd simply stopped taking good care of myself.
 I was overextending myself in every way: visiting with people for too long, pushing against my nap time and my bedtime, staying on the computer too long.
 I’d forgotten “how to be sick”!
 Within days of beginning again to take care of myself, I’d returned to my baseline.

 Would you like to confess?
 Unlike me, you can do so anonymously!
 Just join the discussion below.

-And, you might also like "10 Things I Didn't Know Before I Got Sick" and "8 Things I Miss Most as a Result of Chronic Pain and Illness."
+You might also like "10 Things I Didn't Know Before I Got Sick" and "8 Things I Miss Most as a Result of Chronic Pain and Illness."